remyblok/PowerPlatformConnectors/tools/paconn-cli/README.md

 ```
 Arguments
+    --account -n  : Specific logged in username or client id used during execution.
     --api-def -d  : Location of the Open API definition JSON document.
     --api-prop -p : Location of the API properties JSON document.
     --cid -c      : The custom connector ID.